www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2024-07-07-migration-from-sourhut-to-codeberg.md

 that I would like to make popular in the future.
 Maybe this will never happen as there are sever problems with me and my project, but I would like to have users for my software in the future.
-Currently, I can not imagine normal users and even some developers using the SourceHut as communication and development platform.
+Currently, I can not imagine normal users and even some developers using the SourceHut as a communication and development platform.
 I also, do not see this changing in the future.